Eating Disorder Recovery Experience: losing and making friends

 - You no longer engage is high risk behavior for thrills or because you are going along with everyone else and are numb to your fears.

-- You regain your mind.
+- You feel.and can bear your feelings.

 - You have opinions.